 Is this the beginning of the autonomous driving car?
 It certainly is the building blocks for it.
 If you buy a car with these features, remember it is NOT an autonomous driving car.
 It does not give you an excuse to daydream, gawk at the pretty girls walking by, look at a video on your phone, TEXT, play cards, play candy crush, eat a full meal, or go to the back of your Winnebago and make a sandwich.

 No matter how many safety features you put in a car, there is no substitute for an alert, cautious, responsible, attentive driver.

 Will Schirmer’s passion and knowledge of cars extends almost 40 years.
-Will has been certified with three car manufacturers, and is currently a Certified Product Specialist at Sussman Acura in Jenkintown, PA.
+Will has been a certified sale professional with three car manufacturers, and is now an Insurance Advisor, providing coverage for client’s automobiles, homes, specialty items, as well as financial protection for families.
 Contact Will at firstname.lastname@example.org